-As a student you will need access to your cash 24-hours a day.
+Students need access to their cash 24-hours a day.
 We have you covered!
-MSUFCU has "Campus Cash Stop" locations in just about every residence hall and at the Clinical Center, International Center, MSU Union, Breslin, Kellogg Center, Owen Graduate Center, Hannah Administration Building, College Store and every MSUFCU office.
-We also have ATMs in the Lansing area Quality Dairy Stores.
-MSUFCU has more ATMs that you can use for free than any other institution in the area.
+MSUFCU has "Campus Cash Stop" locations in just about every residence hall and at the Clinical Center, International Center\, MSU Union\, Breslin, Kellogg Center, Owen Graduate Center\, Hannah Administration Building, College Store and every MSUFCU office\.
+We also have ATMs in every Lansing area Quality Dairy Store.
+MSUFCU has more ATMs that you can use for free than any other institution in the area

-Full-service ATM - handles withdrawals and deposits.
+\Full-service ATM - handles withdrawals and deposits.